f-strieg/MyoUniversalPlugin/README.md

 4. In Player Settings you have to set your Bundle Identifier
 5. Also set minimum API Level 18 (Android 4.3 'Jelly Bean').
 Everything else in Player Settings should be optional.
 6. Now you should be able to build and deploy to your Android device.

-## The API

-When you build your own scene, you simply need to have a GameObject thats called "MyoManager" with the MyoManger script attached to it.
-For an out of the box solution, there is also a prefab included which you can drag into your scene.
-You now can start the plugin via "MyoManager.Initialize", the other methods are called in the same manner.
-The code below represents the methods which can be called using the MyoManger.

 ## Known Issues